 It will mean that you’re someone who eats a vegan diet, or is plant based.

 Being vegan means supporting the move toward peaceful living as much as is possible.
 Of course, all of us will unwittingly support things that are not ethical, sadly, because there are so many unethical products out there, and unless we’re perfect, we’re bound to make mistakes.

 We just want to try and support the world we live in.
 To give back.
 To cherish and to respect all living things.

 The intention of a vegan lifestyle is to support ethical, moral products, which are both sustainable and cruelty free.
-Do you want peace in the world?
-Then live according to those morals.

 In fact, veganism is based on sharing the love for all living things.
 And it often comes as a surprise, after making the first move towards veganism, how much you gain from this way of life.

 A vegan lifestyle promotes a peaceful, non-violent lifestyle that respects all life as being worthy of our love and respect.
 And vegans also want to protect the planet which we live in.